nRF24/RF24/docs/python_wrapper.md

 8. includes typing stub files for type checking tools like mypy

-The only reason that you should need to keep using these older individual python wrappers is if you must to use python v3.6 or older.
+The only reason that you should need to keep using these older individual python wrappers is if you must use python v3.6 or older.

 You **cannot** use these individual wrappers in combination with the pyRF24 package.
 @endparblock